 My inspiration comes from the environment, what I’m doing and how I feel.
 I often work from photographs that I have taken.

-I currently have work in the Artisan Village in Sydenham, where I also work as the EY Programme art lead, supporting artists to work with the nursery children.
+I currently have work in the Artisan Village in Sydenham, where I also used to work as the Early Years Programme art lead, supporting artists to work with the nursery children.
 There are several artists that work there and have work for sale in their display window.
 Find out more https://www.artisan-village.co.uk/